So, what does it mean to be a Remote Worker?

 You may already have heard of remote work (also known as a lone worker), but what does that actually mean?

-In this particular case we will be looking at remote work as being work carried out by someone who is not an employee, rather someone who is self-employed.
+In this particular case, we will be looking at remote work as being work carried out by someone who is not an employee, but rather someone who is self-employed.
 Other names for a Remote Worker include Freelancer, Contractor, Lone Worker, Virtual Assistant, or VA.

-Where can I work from as a Remote Worker?
+Where can I work as a Remote Worker?